Get started by: Creating a website → | Getting a domain →

 For example, blue has become a common color used in branding corporations and businesses, particularly in the tech field—most likely because blue is associated with stability and reliability.
 However, blue can also reflect sadness, hence the term “feeling blue.”
 Orange, for example, is generally paired with feelings of freshness and vitality.
 Keep in mind that the feeling correlated with a color also depends on the shade and what other colors it’s paired with.
 These are both important points to consider when choosing your website color scheme.

 To get started, consider your website goals.
 Think about the vibe you want to create and the emotions you want to convey, especially if you’re starting a business.
 The more aligned your web design is with your overall branding, the more people are going to connect with your company and your website.
-And the stronger the personal connection, the more time they’ll spend on your site.
+And the stronger the personal connection, the more time they’ll spend on your business website.
 This will have enormous effects on conversion rates and overall interest and engagement with your brand.

-Keep in mind, choosing your color theme doesn’t mean you’re stuck with that palette forever, so try out different options and see what speaks to you.
+Keep in mind that choosing your color theme doesn’t mean you’re stuck with that palette forever, so try out different options and see what speaks to you.
 With Wix, for example, you can adjust your site’s colors at any point by clicking on the Site Design icon on the left side of your editing screen.
 From there, you can choose your base colors, accent colors, text colors and more.

 Pick the right web fonts